Custom Number Format in Excel (13 Unique Examples)

 To create a customized format for negative numbers, you should incorporate a minimum of two code sections: the initial section applies to positive numbers and zeros, while the subsequent section is designated for negative numbers.

-To exhibit negative values enclosed in parentheses, insert this format code within the second section: #.00; (#.00).
+• Insert this format code within the second section: #.00; (#.00).

 Formatting for negative number

-10. Create Scientific Format for Number
+Example 10 – Create a Scientific Format for a Number

-Sometimes you may want to create a custom scientific format for numbers.
 The image below describes how to use a scientific notation format for numbers.

 Custom scientific format